-- B. He had to rise from the dead first (10).
-"They kept the matter to themselves, discussing what "rising from the dead" meant."
-The disciples didn't understand what He mean, but they sure caught what He said.
+B. He had to rise from the dead first (10).
+"So they kept the matter to themselves, questioning what this rising from the dead might mean."
+The disciples didn't understand what He meant, but they sure caught what He said.
 They were to keep quiet about His glory until after He had risen from the dead.
-He had to die, yes, but then He would conquer the grave.
-And He did! - C. He had to fulfill Scripture prophecy first (11-13).
-Verse 11-"And they asked him, 'Why do the teachers of the law say that Elijah must come first?'"
+So their Master was going to die, yes, but then He would conquer the grave.

+C. He had to fulfill Scripture prophecy first (11-13).
+Verse 11-"And they asked him, 'Why do the scribes say that first Elijah must come?"
 It was common Jewish teaching that Elijah would come before Messiah.
 The disciples knew that Jesus was the Messiah.
 Where was Elijah? they wondered.
 Why hadn't He returned yet?

-Jesus replied in verses 12-13, "To be sure, Elijah does come first, and restores all things.
-Why then is it written that the Son of Man must suffer much and be rejected?
-But I tell you, Elijah has come, and they have done to him everything they wished, just as it is written about him."
+Jesus replied in verses 12-13, "And he said to them, 'Elijah does come first to restore all things.
+And how is it written of the Son of Man that he should suffer many things and be treated with contempt?
+13 But I tell you that Elijah has come, and they did to him whatever they pleased, as it is written of him.""

 According to Matthew 17:13 Jesus was talking about John the Baptist and the disciples knew it.
 "They did what was written about him," Jesus emphasized, "and they will do what is written about Me."

 Before My glory is seen, I must die first.
 I must rise from the dead first.
 I must fulfill all Scripture prophecy first.
-It's the kingdom plan.
+This is the kingdom plan.

 Brothers and sisters, this is a passage that should give us great hope today.
 Why?
 Because He did die.
 He did rise from the dead.
 He did fulfill Scripture prophecy.
-The glory is coming.
+Which means, the glory is coming.
 He is coming in glory.